gradio-app/gradio/README.md

 Gradio is an open-source Python package that allows you to quickly **build** a demo or web application for your machine learning model, API, or any arbitary Python function.
 You can then **share** a link to your demo or web application in just a few seconds using Gradio's built-in sharing features. *No JavaScript, CSS, or web hosting experience needed!*

-Usually, it just takes a few lines of Python to create a beautiful demo, so let's get started 💫
+It just takes a few lines of Python to create a beautiful demo, so let's get started 💫

 ### Installation